stolostron/rhacm-docs/manage_cluster/import_cli.md

 ## Prerequisites

-* You must have an Red Hat Advanced Cluster Management for Kubernetes hub that is deployed and cluster that you want to manage.
+* You must have an Red Hat Advanced Cluster Management for Kubernetes hub cluster that is deployed and separate cluster that you want to manage.

+* Your Red Hat OpenShift Container Platform CLI must be version 4.3, or later, and configured to run `oc` commands.
+See [Getting started with the CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) for information about installing and configuring the Red Hat OpenShift CLI, `oc`.

 * You need to install the Kubernetes CLI, `kubectl`.
 To install `kubectl`, see _Install and Set Up kubectl_ in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).